rmrk-team/rmrk-tools/README.md

 - `--from FROM`: block from which to start, defaults to 0 (note that for RMRK, canonically the block 4892957 is genesis)
 - `--to TO`: block until which to search, defaults to latest
 - `--prefix PREFIX`: limit return data to only remarks with this prefix
+- `--append PATH`: special mode which takes the last block in an existing dump file + 1 as FROM (overrides FROM).
+Appends new blocks with remarks into that file.
+Convenient for running via cronjob for continuous remark list building.
+Performance right now is 1000 blocks per 10 seconds, so processing 5000 blocks with a `* * * * *` cronjob should be doable.

 The return data will look like this: